 Your Company has no unclaimed / unpaid matured deposit or interest due thereon sinceDecember 31 2013.
 Your Company has not accepted any deposits covered under 'Chapter V -Acceptance of Deposits by Companies' under the Companies Act 2013during the financialyear ended March 312017.

 PARTICULARS OF LOANS GUARANTEES AND INVESTMENTS

-In terms of Section 186 of the Companies Act 2013 and Rules framed thereunder detailsof the Loans given (Note no. 11) and Investments made (Note no. 9) by your Company duringthe year have been disclosed in the Audited Standalone Financial Statements.
-Your Companyhas not given any guarantee or provided security during the year under review.
+In terms of Section 186 of the Companies Act 2013 and Rules framed thereunder detailsof the Loans given and Investments made by your Company have been disclosed in Note No. 5of the Notes to Financial Statements for the year ended March 31 2017 which forms partof this Annual Report.
+Your Company has not given any guarantee or provided any securityduring the year under review.